 - Add in 1/3 cup of the powdered sugar, vanilla, lemon zest, and yellow food coloring if using, whip until stiff peaks form.

 - In a different large mixing bowl whip the cream cheese until smooth and fluffy.
 Mix in the lemon curd and remaining 2/3 cup powdered sugar.
 Scrape the sides and bottom of the bowl.

-- Microwave the bloomed gelatin mixture on high power for 30 seconds and whisk for about one minute, until gelatin dissolves.
+- Microwave the bloomed gelatin mixture at high power for 30 seconds and whisk for about one minute until gelatin dissolves.
 Should be smooth with no lumps.

 - Slowly pour in gelatin mixture into the cream cheese mixture, and blend with the mixer on low until thoroughly combined.

 - Use fresh lemon juice and zest for the most amazing citrus flavor.

 - Make sure the heavy cream is cold, and its best to whisk it in a cold bowl as well.